 Within the Durham Police and Crime Commissioner's Office we work in partnership with various organisations and charities to achieve our goals.

-Both Local Authority Areas within the Constabulary area have an overall partnership which is underpinned by a series of thematic partnerships including, Community Safety Partnerships (The Safe Durham Partnership and Darlington Community Safety Partnership).
+Both Local Authorities within the Constabulary area have an overall partnership which is underpinned by a series of thematic groups including those for Community Safety (The Safe Durham Partnership and Darlington Community Safety Partnership).
+The Police and Crime Commissioner (PCC) works with a variety of partners in both the public and voluntary and Community Sectors.

-The key partners include:
+The key partnerships include:

 Plus many others including voluntary and community sector organisations.